tcorbettclark/file-replicator/README.md

       --replicate-on-change / --no-replicate-on-change
                                       Perform (or not) a wait-for-change-and-
                                       replicate cycle.
+      --gitignore / --no-gitignore    Use .gitignore (or not) to filter files.
       --version                       Show the version and exit.
       --help                          Show this message and exit.